Supervisory Controller Synthesis for Non-terminating Processes is an Obliging Game: The Supervisor Synthesis Problem

 or determine that no such supervisor exists.
 A path-based supervisor $\check{f}$ solves the synthesis problem over $(\Aut,\FcS_P,\FcR_S)$ if it satisfies \eqref{equ:Pf:a} and \eqref{equ:Pf:b}. \end{problem}

-The structure of the finite state machnie $\Aut$ ensures that there is a one-to-one correspondence between a word in $\Lstar_P=\Lstar(\Aut)$ and its unique path $\pi=\ON{Paths}_{\Aut}(s)$ over $\Aut$.
+The structure of the finite state machine $\Aut$ ensures that there is a one-to-one correspondence between a word in $\Lstar_P=\Lstar(\Aut)$ and its unique path $\pi=\ON{Paths}_{\Aut}(s)$ over $\Aut$.
 Further, as transition labels are unique in $\Aut$ (see \REFprop{prop:StreetRabinAut} (e)), there is also a unique word $s$ associated with a path $\pi$ over $\Aut$.
-With these observations, it is easy to show that \REFproblem{prob:SCT} and \ref{prob:SCT_P} are indeed equivalent, as summarized by \REFthm{thm:SCTvsSCTP}.
+With these observations, we can show that \REFproblem{prob:SCT} and \ref{prob:SCT_P} are indeed equivalent, as summarized by \REFthm{thm:SCTvsSCTP}.